 We study the process of defect formation during a continuous phase transition in an off-critical system.
 We focus on the spinodal-assisted nucleation regime, where the continuous amplification of density fluctuations induces the pseudo-nucleation of the equilibrium phase.
 The collision of the different propagating domains produces a domain structure with average domain size and density of defects strongly dependent on the cooling rate.
 The distribution of the topological defects is in good agreement with the cosmological Kibble-Zurek model proposed to determine the creation of topological defects during a symmetry-breaking phase transition.

-98.80.Cq – Particle-theory and field-theory of the early Universe (including cosmic pancakes, cosmic strings, chaotic phenomena, inflationary universe, etc.).
+PACS: 64.60.Bd – General theory of phase transitions / 61.72.Bb – Theories and models of crystal defects / 98.80.Cq – Particle-theory and field-theory of the early Universe (including cosmic pancakes, cosmic strings, chaotic phenomena, inflationary universe, etc.)